Exhibitions

 Whakaaturanga Gallery

 What a fantastically successful exhibition this was, they sold many paintings, and we received such wonderful feedback from everyone that visited the show.
-We were so very grateful to have had the work to enjoy every day.
-We are also grateful and excited that both Julia and Brian have joined with our wonderful volunteer crew and as such each have a beautiful a piece of artwork in the latest exhibition in the Whakaaturanga Gallery - Many Hands Make Light Work: A group exhibition of many of our volunteers past and present.
+We are also excited that both Julia and Brian have joined with our wonderful volunteer crew and as such each have a beautiful a painting or two in our current exhibition in the Whakaaturanga Gallery, Many Hands Make Light Work: is now in its final week.

 Brian’s work exudes his love of wildlife and landscape.
 His acrylic airbrushed paintings capture the spirit of each animal and place, in careful, painstaking detail.
 The light-play in the animal’s eyes, coats and feathers vibrate with life.
 He expertly captures the quintessential kiwi beachscape and masters the unique to New Zealand hues in his beautiful seascapes.

-Julia’s vibrant paintings display an instinctive passion for colour and the movement of her body and brush is laid bare, gestural sweeps of thick, rich paint are interrupted by expressive scratches, scribbles, and line.
-At a distance you see the bold free flowing slabs and strokes of colour, yet when drawn into the pieces, other layers and subtlety of colour emerge.
+Julia’s vibrant paintings all display an instinctive passion for colour and mark making, the movement of her body and brush is laid bare, gestural sweeps of thick, rich paint are interrupted by expressive scratches, scribbles, and line.
+At a distance you see the bold slabs and strokes of colour, yet when drawn into each piece, another language of marks and gesture and a surprising subtlety of colour emerge.

-Seen here in Whakaaturanga’ s own beautiful light and space, their paintings show an obvious harmony.
-Julias colour choices reflecting and honouring those same New Zealand hues and light play seen in Brian’s work, bringing this joint exhibition to life.
+This show in Whakaaturanga’s own beautiful light and space, displayed an obvious harmony.
+Julia's colour choices reflecting and honouring those same New Zealand hues and light play seen in Brian’s work, bringing this joint exhibition to life.

 Photograph: Studio Process, 2024.